 The length and the visibility your session will get.

-The conference spans over a bit more than 3 hours and features 12 sessions of 10 minutes each.
+The conference spans over 4 hours and features 12 sessions of 10 minutes each.
 As a consequence you have to take the time to boil down the most important points of your topic.
 The good news is that practicing a 10-min session is far faster than a 45-min talk 🙂

 But, all this hard focused prep work on your 10-minute session will get you a keynote-size audience.
-The Higher Ed Social Media Conference only offers a single track and usually reaches 200 to 300 of your higher ed colleagues involved in social media.
+Higher Ed Experts Conferences only offer a single track and usually reach from 200 to 500 of your higher ed colleagues involved in their given topic.

 Conference proposal: from brainstorming to submitting in 60 minutes